deepsense-ai/seahorse/docs/operations/filter_columns.md

 <td><code>columns</code></td>
 <td><code><a href="../parameter_types.html#multiple-column-selector">MultipleColumnSelector</a></code></td>
 <td>The columns to be included in the output <code>DataFrame</code>.
-Even if one of the columns is selected more than once (eg. by name and by type) it will be included only once.
-Empty selection is supported, but when a column selected by name or by index does not exist the operation will fail at runtime with <code>ColumnsDoNotExistException</code>.
+Even if one of the columns is selected more than once (e.g. by name and by type) it will be included only once.
+An empty selection is supported, but when a column selected by name or by index does not exist, the operation will fail at runtime with <code>ColumnsDoNotExistException</code>.
 </td>
 </tr>
 </tbody>
 </table>

 {% markdown operations/examples/FilterColumns.md %}